JSPS Postdoctoral Fellow

 Journaling Same-Sex Love in the Puritan World

-London: Latimer Trust, forthcoming in 2024 (abstract)
+London: Latimer Trust, 2024 (abstract)

 Michael Wigglesworth (1631–1705), graduate and tutor of Harvard College and Puritan minister of Malden, was a renown spiritual author and poet of his day.
 His poem about the judgment day, The Day of Doom (1662) enjoyed immense popularity in English America.
 However, unbeknownst to his contemporaries, Wigglesworth also kept a private journal of his homoerotic desires, leaving historians today an extremely rare record of the interior life of a Puritan pastor and a self-identified 'Sodomite'.
 While there is already ample literature on Wigglesworth’s diary, this study complicates the dominant narrative that either emphasises spiritual paralysis and despair, or queer resistance to heteronormativity, or both.
 By highlighting Wigglesworth’s conscious conformity to the Protestant conversion tradition, this study argues that journaling despair with his same-sex loves and homoerotic experience was itself the Puritan diarist’s active pursuit of divine remedy.